 "Are you sure?
-To disable Lockout, tap the left display whilst pressing HP.
+To disable Lockout, tap the left display whilst pressing the Control knob.
 OK, Cancel"

-To disable Lockup Mode tap the left display whilst pressing the HP knob.
+To disable Lockup Mode, tap the left display while pressing the Control knob.

 Country

 The Country setting determines which Tuning Bands and RF frequencies are legally available for selection.
 To set, tap the Country button then select the Country that you are in.
 Nexus displays the following prompt: